Fraud is sapping billions from advertisers; there’s no better time to fight it than now

 The demands of a disrupted economy make it imperative to consider how ad fraud comes into play, especially because:

 - Bad actors need prey.
-While there’s no direct data to show a spike in ad fraud during the first few months of the pandemic, potential victims have certainly increased.
+While there are no direct data to show a spike in ad fraud during the first few months of the pandemic, potential victims have certainly increased.
 New and unaware businesses are wading into digital advertising by the day, increasing the pool of easy targets for fraud.

 - KPIs are more volatile.
 We’ve already established that many baselines are skewed because of invalid traffic.
 Now, add in the disruption and radically different customer behaviour since the beginning of the pandemic and determining what success looks like becomes very difficult.
 Businesses need tools in place to proactively monitor ad fraud, as opposed to waiting for anomalies to show up in benchmarks.

 - Cheaper is not better.
 When budgets shrink, it’s a natural impulse to try to find cheaper ways to advertise.
 However, this invites more risk.
-Marketers that choose to chase lower cost-per-thousand-impressions (CPMs) to stretch their budgets make themselves a bigger target for ad fraud.
+Marketers that choose to chase lower cost-per-thousand impressions (CPMs) to stretch their budgets make themselves a bigger target for ad fraud.
 Now is also not the time to reduce existing efforts to combat fraud — in fact, if these efforts exist, it’s a perfect opportunity to evaluate them.
 The right fraud strategy or tool should help to reduce costs by minimizing spend wasted on invalid traffic, not just reporting on ad fraud.

 Ad fraud is a pervasive threat, increasing in sophistication and continuously compromising the effectiveness of multiple aspects of a business.
 When ad fraud is allowed to persist in advertising, its impacts on data quality infect multiple areas of the business including advertising optimisation, website user experience optimisation, content strategy and product user experience for cloud products.